Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 {
     string SessionKey;
     Uri DirectURL;
-    Bitmap QrCode;
 }
 ```

 - **SessionKey:** A randomly generated Online-Session key, of size 6, required by the audience to join the Online-Session, after connecting to the ServerLogic.
-- **DirectURL:** A direct URL that the audience can use to connect to the ServerLogic via the PlayerAudience-Client should the QR code not be usable.
+- **DirectURL:** A direct URL that the audience can use to connect to the ServerLogic via the PlayerAudience-Client.
+An QR-Code based on this is also provided by the Moderator-Client.
-- **QrCode:** A QR-code automatically generated by the ServerLogic which can be scanned by the audience to connect to the ServerLogic.

 #### AudienceStatusMessage